Family

 July 26 8:00 a.m.

 Jan organized a Zoom birthday party for herself yesterday and led it from the bedroom, still in quarantine.
-Attended by Joe, Amy, Abel, Ethan, Mark, Sonia, Travis, Hana, Dahlia, Claire, Lucas, Gregg and me.
+Attended by Joe, Amy, Abel, Ethan, Mark, Sonia, Travis, Hana, Dahlia, Claire, Lucas, Greg and me.
 Claire supplied balloons, bday cake and banner.
 A lovely time, but a little anxious.

 I woke this morning to an email with my test results: negative.
 Big relief, especially after hearing yesterday’s Sci-Fri podcast about the long term after-effects of infection.
 I’m impatient to hear Jan’s.
 She sleeps for another two hours, gets up but her results not sent.
 We maintain distance.